 Parallel to this, robotics can enable automation in livestock and aquaculture care and alternative growing systems such as vertical farming or agroforestry systems combining agriculture and forestry on the same land.

-Technology challenges in agri-robotics can be divided into 2 classes: (1) breeding/phenotyping and (2) agriculture / primary production.
-The challenges can be illustrated by the use of conventional terrestrial arable agriculture as a farming example.
+Technology challenges in agri-robotics can be divided into two classes: (1) breeding/phenotyping and (2) agriculture / primary production.
+The problems can be illustrated by the use of conventional terrestrial arable agriculture as a farming example.

 Establishment and Seeding

 Ploughing is one of the main primary cultivation processes involving topsoil reversal or mixing to prepare the appropriate seedbed.
 Modern agriculture currently uses vast amounts of plugging energy: an estimated 80-90% of traditional farm energy is used to repair the damage caused by giant tractors.
 Small, smart, electrical robots offer an alternative solution by avoiding excessive soil compaction and micro-slaughtering onboard devices.

 Nutrients could also be more precisely targeted at the local seed environment.
 To optimize plant density and seed pattern with reference to air, light, nutrients, and individual plant moisture requirements, seed placement, and mapping could be further automated.
 Robotics will also play an essential role in managing primary production inputs, including soil and water-specific monitoring and interventions.

 Scouting timely and accurate information is a significant crop management activity.
 This allows for cost-effective data collection by autonomous robots carrying sensors that evaluate crop health and status.
 Use or combine both aerial and ground-based platforms.
 Fusing data from different devices or sources with a wide range of temporal and spatial resolutions and interpreting data automatically poses several exciting research challenges.
 Weed mapping includes machine vision recording location and density (biomass) of different weeds.